 The shape of the tip doesn’t affect the price but has a significant effect on the sound.
 The standard shapes of tips are oval, round, barrel, arrow, Taj Mahal, and teardrop.
 The rule with the shapes is that the smaller the area that touches the drums, the more defined it is.
 For example, a barrel tip will sound more defined than an arrow tip.
 The only way to truly understand the differences between the tips is to try them out yourself in a local music store.

 The tip is made of wood or nylon.
 Nylon is more expensive than wood tips, but only by a small margin.
+These drumsticks work best with electronic drums.
 Wood tips are the most common and used in all genres, but they are not as durable as nylon.
 Nylon lasts longer but has a different sound profile that doesn’t appeal to everyone.
 The cymbals sound much brighter, and this tends to limit the genres in which you can use nylon drumsticks.
 For example, the jazz genre doesn’t typically use nylon drumsticks.